vvaltchev/ihpp/README.md

     pin-3.20-98437-gf02b61307-gcc-linux
     ```

-3. Now, let's create an environment variable called $PIN_TOOL with the absolute path to that directory, like:
+3. Now, let's create an environment variable called $PIN_ROOT with the absolute path to that directory, like:
     ```
-    export PIN_TOOL=/home/john/pin/pin-3.20-98437-gf02b61307-gcc-linux
+    export PIN_ROOT=/home/john/pin/pin-3.20-98437-gf02b61307-gcc-linux
     ```

 4. Finally, enter IHPP project's root directory from a command prompt and run: